 When the diet is high in carbohydrates, then it is lower in the nutrients that are essential – protein and fat.
 Most people are only eating half the amount of protein that is needed for optimal health.
 Among other things, protein is needed to burn off calories, provide energy and strong immunity.
 It boosts metabolism and stabilizes glucose and insulin levels.
 Fat is needed for the production of hormones and neurotransmitters.

 Based on millions of years of nutritional facts, the only foods that we were genetically adapted to eat include meat, fish, eggs, non-starchy vegetable, nuts, seeds and fruit.
 Grains, beans, potatoes etc. are not on this list.
 It is our deviation from the diet that nature intended us to eat that results in poor health.

-The whole good carbs bad carbs issue is one of the most misunderstood aspects in regard to diet and this lack of understanding is one of the most detrimental risks to our physical and emotional health.
-It's crucial to sort the fact from the fiction to design a healthy diet plan.
-As professor Cordain says, "grains are better left for the birds."
+The whole good carbs and bad carbs issue is one of the most misunderstood aspects in regard to diet and this lack of understanding is one of the most detrimental risks to our physical and emotional health.
+It’s crucial to sort the fact from the fiction to design a healthy diet plan.
+As professor Cordain says, “grains are better left for the birds.”